pegwings/pegwings-go/README.md

     ModelLlama38B8192 ChatModel = "llama3-8b-8192"
     // ModelLlama3Groq70B8192ToolUsePreview is an AI text chat model.
     //
-    // It is created/provided by Groq.
+    // It is created/provided by pegwings.
     //
     // It has 8192 context window.
     //